 The Omidyar Network also funds organizations that work on education, emerging tech, financial inclusion, governance and citizen engagement, and property rights.
-Pierre recently gave nearly $500,000 to an experimental initiative in Kenya that's testing the viability of a basic income in reducing poverty.
+Pierre recently gave nearly $270 million in stock to various undisclosed charities and organizations.

 4. Hansjörg Wyss

 Hansjörg Wyss is the founder of Synthes USA, a medical device manufacturer that makes internal screws and plates for broken bones.
-A native of Switzerland, he joined the Giving Pledge in 2013 and has donated nearly $2 billion.
+A native of Switzerland, he joined the Giving Pledge in 2013 and has donated billions in aid.
 This includes giving millions to universities to encourage medical research.

 Plus, he's invested in reducing inequality by funding women’s initiatives and ensuring the humane treatment of refugees and immigrants.

 James Simons worked for the defense department cracking codes before teaching at MIT, Harvard, and Stony Brook University.
 After leaving academia in 1978, he started the Renaissance Technologies Corporation, which is one of the most successful hedge funds to use quantitative trading, a method that relies on mathematics to determine investment strategies.

 He gives generously to his family’s organization, the Simons Foundation, as well as the Nick Simons Institute, the non-profit Math for America, and many other causes.
 The Simons Foundation focuses on education and research in math and science, and the Nick Simons Institute funds rural health-care initiatives in Nepal.

 Meanwhile, Math in America supports professional development for STEM teachers throughout the country.